 - Total loan cost.
 The APR on online installment loans can still be quite high, resulting in a high total overall repayment.

 Most online installment loans in Canada are unsecured, meaning that they don’t require collateral.
 It sounds great at first, right?
 You don’t have to put anything on the line.
 However, unsecured installment loans that come with high rates and can actually pose more of a risk to your financial health: You can end up in a cycle of debt if you have trouble paying it off.
 Here are some alternatives you can choose from.

 - Secured personal loan.
 Having trouble qualifying for a personal loan?
 Consider securing it with collateral.
 Securing your loans make you look like less of a risk to lenders and can offset a weak credit history.
 You’ll have a better chance at getting approved and getting a good deal on rates than you would with an unsecured loan.

 - Home equity loan.
 This is a special type of secured loan that uses the amount of equity you own in your home as collateral.
 You can typically borrow up to 85% of your home’s value.

 - Credit union loans.
 Credit unions and other non-profit financial institutions typically offer lower rates than other lenders, even to people without excellent credit.
 You can typically get even lower rates by securing your loan with a chequing or savings account that you hold with them.

 - Crowdfunding.
 If you don’t need those funds immediately, it might be worth it to reach out to your social network and start a crowdfunding campaign.
 You won’t have to pay it back, though many platforms charge a fee based on how much money you raise.

 Paying off an installment loan

-How you repay your installment loan will largely depend on the lender.
-Generally, you need to make monthly, semi-monthly or weekly repayments until your loan is completely paid off.
+How you repay your installment loan largely depends on your lender.
+Generally, you need to make monthly, semi-monthly or weekly repayments until the loan is completely paid off.

 Frequently asked questions